Angus MacAskill: Museum and legacy

-MacAskill's presence lived on in Englishtown for many years where his timber-frame house sat on the edge of Kelly's Mountain, overlooking St. Anns Harbour.
-The structure, with its massive door frames still stood, albeit in ruins, as late as the 1950s and the foundation was visible into the 1980s.
+MacAskill's presence lived on in Englishtown for many years as his timber-frame house sat on the edge of Kelly's Mountain, overlooking St. Anns Harbour.
+The structure, with its massive door frames, still stood, albeit in ruins, as late as the 1950s and the foundation was visible into the 1980s.

 Around 1900, the Government of Nova Scotia replaced the family's original grave marker with a new one after the original had fallen into disrepair.
 Some of MacAskill's original personal effects from his house, including a bed frame, clothes and chair were removed for preservation and displayed for many years during the mid-20th century at the nearby Gaelic College of Celtic Arts and Crafts.
 These artifacts were moved back to Englishtown after the "Giant MacAskill Museum" was established in the late 1980s on a road-front portion of MacAskill's former property by the "Giant MacAskill Heirs Association".
-In addition to the collection from the Gaelic College, the museum in Englishtown also houses a more expanded collection of artifacts that had been maintained by family members.
+In addition to this collection, the Englishtown museum houses a more expanded collection of artifacts that had been maintained by family members.

 The "Giant MacAskill Museum" was also established in 1989 at Dunvegan on the Isle of Skye and is operated there by a community group, this museum having several replicated artifacts from the Englishtown museum.
 It is managed by Peter MacAskill, father of the street trials cycle rider Danny MacAskill.

 In 1977, the new vessel on the Englishtown Ferry, a cable ferry running across the 700 ft entrance to St. Anns Harbour between Englishtown and Jersey Cove, was christened as the Angus MacAskill.
 Despite the relatively short crossing, it became the busiest ferry service in Nova Scotia, carrying hundreds of thousands of vacationers and residents every year until its replacement in 2008 by the newly built vessel Torquil MacLean.